Fabio-html/Website_Fabio_Gampl/src/blog/The Secret For Creating Consistently Without Forcing It.md

 When acting from aspiration, the underlying motivations are our values, curiosity, and desire to create something meaningful.

-It’s about the **why** behind what you do.

 Instead of forcing yourself into a static system working like a robot, this approach allows more flexibility.

+It invites a deeper question:

 What’s the best thing I can do right now to move in the right direction?

-To help you answer this question, I will give you a framework of the four different phases you could be in right now and how to change your definition of productivity accordingly.
+To help you answer this question, I will give you a framework of the four different project phases you could be in right now and how to change your definition of productivity accordingly.

 ## The 4 Phases Of Every Project

 <img src="/assets/Images/2025-05-16/02.png" alt="">

 > "To everything there is a season.
-A time to be born, a time to die; A time to plant, and a time to pluck up; A time to kill, and a time to heal; A time to break down, and a time to build up."
+A time to be born, a time to die; A time to plant, and a time to pluck up; A time to kill, and a time to heal; A time to break down, and a time to build up."\
 > *\- Ecclesiastes 3:1-8*

 Each creative project is composed of four phases.

 You can zoom in or out.

 Apply it to your entire life, a season, an artwork, or even a single idea.

 The pattern stays the same.
 The scale is up to you.

 The first phase, with which everything begins, is one of being in between chapters.

 It's the **Lost Phase.**

 ### The Lost Phase